aptos-labs/developer-docs/apps/docusaurus/docs/guides/state-sync.md

    have executed the transactions correctly.
 However, all other blockchain state is still manually re-verified, e.g., consensus messages, the transaction history and the state hashes are still verified.
+3. **Intelligent syncing**: Intelligent syncing will either execute or apply the transaction outputs depending on whichever is faster, per data chunk.
+Thus, the security implications of using this mode are identical to those of applying transaction outputs.
-3. **Fast syncing**: Fast syncing skips the transaction history and downloads the latest blockchain state before continuously syncing.
+4. **Fast syncing**: Fast syncing skips the transaction history and downloads the latest blockchain state before continuously syncing.
 To do this, it requires that the syncing node trust the validators to have correctly agreed upon all transactions in the transaction history as well as trust that all transactions